Atonbom/KimPyRaptor/Serial_communication_mBot.md

 So try to keep your code and commands as minimalistic as possible to gain high speeds.
 Of course if you don’t care about latency do whatever you want, btw you should always do whatever you want.

-To give an example of the impact of using readStringUntil() compared to read(): I wrote a python script that sent serial command to my mBot.
+To give an example of the impact of using `Serial.readStringUntil()` compared to read(): I wrote a python script that sent serial command to my mBot.
-When I used readStringUntil() it took my bot 2 sec to respond and start driving even though I was sending a single character.
+When I used `Serial.readStringUntil()` it took my bot 2 sec to respond and start driving even though I was sending a single character.
 Then I tried read() and the bot responded in an instant.
-So if you want to do real time monitoring or control I advise to use Serial.read().
+So if you want to do real time monitoring or control I advise to use `Serial.read()`.

 Serial inputs basics tutorial: https://forum.arduino.cc/index.php?topic=396450.0